 REAR OF PASSENGER SEAT

-1. Buckles

-2. Storage compartment cover
+- 1. Buckles - 2.
+Storage compartment cover

-20) Rear Rack
+21) Rear Rack

 All objects in rear rack must be properly latched.
 Do not carry any breakable objects.
-Excessive weight in rack may reduce steering ability.
+Load in rack may reduce steering ability.
 The MAXIMUM cargo load is 15.8 kg (35 lb) including the storage compartment load.
-Ride at low speed when loaded.
-Avoid speed over bumps.
+Reduce your speed when carrying a load.
 Always readjust suspension according to the load.

-21) Tunnel Bag (GSX)
+22) Tunnel Bag (GSX)